MaT1g3R/PyExpense/api_docs.md

     Method: GET

-    The response is evaluated at an OR basis, so if both name and id are provided, any share with name in the list OR id in the list are returned.
+    The response is evaluated at an AND basis, so if both name and id are provided, any share with name in the list AND id in the list are returned.

     Request Body: